-WSBSPORT, more than two years ago, created three fields on the terrace of a building in Malaga and this year it will be repeated in Shanghai where two outdoor camps have been commissioned to be installed on the terrace of a mall in the city center.
-The result is certainly spectacular but we must be very careful because it is still always very delicate interventions, each one characterized by its specificity.
+WSBSPORT, more than two years ago, built three fields on the terrace of a building in Malaga and this year it will be repeated in Shanghai where two outdoor courts will be installed on the terrace of a mall in the city center.
+The result is certainly spectacular but we must be very careful because they are very delicate interventions, each one characterized by its specificity.

-As for the sports center of Malaga, WSB opted for the construction of a reinforced concrete curb.
-This was necessary since the latero-cement floor did not allow the fixing of the poles and did not contain the bending moment that these generate at the base due to the nets and the wind.
+As for the sports center in Malaga, WSBSPORT opted for the construction of a reinforced concrete curb.
+This was necessary since the cement floor did not allow the fixing of the poles and did not contain the bending moment that these generate at the base due to the nets and the wind.
 All this implied the creation of non-standard structures created for the occasion.
-Finally, the plan was leveled through a fluidifying cement so as not to have problems with laying the lawn.
+Finally, the plan was leveled through a fluidifying cement so as to not have problems regarding the laying of the lawn.

-The Shanghai club instead required the construction of a floor above the floor as, since the fields were fully glazed, it was not recommended to make variations on the structure much more delicate than the standard sandwich panels.
+The club in Shanghai required the construction of a floor above the floor.
+This beacuse, since the fields were fully glazed, it was not recommended to make variations on the structure much more delicate than the standard sandwich panels.
 Obviously the use of glass required special care for the study of loads as it was feared that the weights on the floor could exceed 300 kg / sqm of project.

 PSG Park, Shanghai

 For both cases, bringing the material to those heights revealed a project in the project.
-In particular, the Shanghai club, in the center of the city, has requested the rental of an exceptional crane to be able to lift the tempered glass packages by 2t each, in the evening, so as not to interfere with local traffic. and in a very short time so as not to bother the residents.
+In particular, the club built in the city center of Shanghai requested the rental of an exceptional crane to be able to lift the tempered glass packages by 2t each.
 The lifting of the windows required a static and dynamic calculation for each phase, from picking to positioning, taking into account the wind and the handling speed to be adopted.